Zebradil/cloudflare-dynamic-dns/README.md

 IPv4 address selection
 --------------------------------------------------------------------------------

-When multiple IPv4 addresses are found on the interface, the following rules are used to select the one to use:
+When multiple IPv4 addresses are found on the interface or received from the external command (e.g., when using --ipcmd), the following rules are used to select the one to use:
     1. All IPv4 addresses are considered.
     2. Public addresses are preferred over Shared Address Space (RFC 6598) addresses.